We are searching for

 If the owner of the property sees a car they believe is abandoned, they are usually required to report it.
 For public areas like streets and parks, the vehicle will usually remain until a law enforcement agent is alerted or sees the vehicle on their own.

-• Documentation: Vehicles that have been abandoned will usually have outdated documentation both inside and outside the car.
+• Documentation: Abandoned cars will usually have outdated documentation both inside and outside the car.
 While you should never enter an abandoned vehicle (or any car you don't own) many documents may be lying out where they can easily be seen through a window.
 The car's license plates will also have outdated registration tags, inspection stickers, and other official decals.

 • Time: The length of time a vehicle stays in one area is an easy way to determine if it has been abandoned.
 How long a car can stay in one place depends on where it is: if the vehicle is parked on a highway or freeway, it can usually only stay there for 24 hours before being removed by the police.